-Current Account Deficit - An increase in Turkey's current account deficit might result in governmental efforts to decrease economic activity
+Current Account Deficit - An increase in Türkiye's current account deficit might result in governmental efforts to decrease economic activity

-Turkey's current account deficit has long created a significant risk for the Turkish economy, including contributing to the country's need for external funding to support its balance-of-payment position.
-According to the Central Bank, Turkey's current account deficit was US\$40.6 billion in 2017 (4.7% of GDP) but decreased to US\$21.6 billion in 2018 (2.7% of GDP) due to an increase in exports, a slowdown of domestic demand and an increase in tourism revenues.
-Due to ongoing weakness in economic activity, Turkey's current account balance in 2019 showed a surplus of US\$5.3 billion, which was the first surplus since 2002, but then reverted to a deficit of US\$35.5 billion in 2020.
-The 2020 deficit was primarily due to a decrease in exports to Europe and significantly lower tourism revenues arising from the shutdowns for the COVID-19 pandemic (e.g., Turkey's net tourism revenue fell by 64.3% in 2020 compared with 2019).
-During 2021, reflecting the recovery in global activity, the easing of lockdown measures and significant global policy stimulus, Turkey's current account deficit declined to US\$14.0 billion as a result of increased exports, a moderation in imports (especially gold) and increased tourism revenues.
-Various events and circumstances, including (inter alia) a sustained rise in energy prices (particularly given the higher energy price environment in 2022 and the even higher prevailing prices following the Russian invasion of Ukraine), a decline in Turkey's foreign trade and tourism revenues (including due to a resurgence of COVID-19 and the impact of the conflict between Russia and Ukraine), political risks and changes to Turkey's macroeconomic policy (such as with respect to domestic interest rates), might result in an increase in the current account deficit.
-The current account deficit is a principal concern for Turkish policy makers as it increases Turkey's vulnerability to changes in global macroeconomic conditions, and the Turkish government might take policy actions to reduce the current account deficit, including policies that might have a material negative impact on domestic growth and consumption.
+Türkiye's current account deficit has long created a significant risk for the Turkish economy, including contributing to the country's need for external funding to support its balance-of-payment position.
+Due to ongoing weakness in economic activity, Türkiye's current account balance in 2019 showed a surplus of US\$5.3 billion according to the Central Bank, which was the first surplus since 2002, but then reverted to a deficit of US\$35.5 billion in 2020, which deficit was primarily due to a decrease in exports to Europe and significantly lower tourism revenues arising from the shutdowns for the COVID-19 pandemic (e.g., Türkiye's net tourism revenue fell by 59.3% in 2020 compared with 2019).
+During 2021, reflecting the recovery in global activity, the easing of lockdown measures and significant global policy stimulus, Türkiye's current account deficit declined to US\$7.2 billion as a result of increased exports, a moderation in imports (especially gold) and increased tourism revenues.
+During 2022, and despite an increase in export and tourism revenues, Türkiye's current account deficit increased to US\$48.8 billion due largely to the increase in energy prices (including resulting from the Russian invasion of Ukraine).
+Various events and circumstances, including (inter alia) a sustained rise in energy prices (particularly given the higher energy price environment in 2023 and the even higher prevailing prices following the Russian invasion of Ukraine), a decline in Türkiye's foreign trade and tourism revenues (including due to a resurgence of COVID-19 and the impact of the conflict between Russia and Ukraine), political risks and changes to Türkiye's macroeconomic policy (such as with respect to domestic interest rates), might result in an increase in the current account deficit.
+The current account deficit is a principal concern for Turkish policy makers as it increases Türkiye's vulnerability to changes in global macroeconomic conditions, and the Turkish government might take policy actions to reduce the current account deficit, including policies that might have a material negative impact on domestic growth and consumption.
 Any negative impact on economic growth or the introduction of policies that curtail the economy's activity might have a material adverse effect on the Group's business, financial condition and/or results of operations.

-Although Turkey's economic growth depends to some extent upon domestic demand, Turkey's economy is also dependent upon trade, in particular with Europe.
-The EU remains Turkey's largest export market.
-A significant decline in the economic growth of any of Turkey's major trading partners, such as the EU, might have an adverse impact on Turkey's balance of trade and adversely affect Turkey's economic growth.
-Diplomatic or political tensions between Turkey and the EU (or any of its member states) or other countries might impact trade or demand for imports and exports.
-A decline in demand for imports into the EU or Turkey's other trading partners might have a material adverse effect on Turkish exports and thus on Turkey's economic growth and thereby result in an increase in Turkey's current account deficit.
-To a lesser extent, Turkey also exports to markets in Russia and the Middle East, and the continuing political and/or economic turmoil in certain of those markets might lead to a decline in demand for such imports, with a similar negative effect on Turkish economic growth and Turkey's current account deficit.
+Although Türkiye's economic growth depends to some extent upon domestic demand, Türkiye's economy is also dependent upon trade, in particular with Europe.
+The EU remains Türkiye's largest export market.
+A significant decline in the economic growth of any of Türkiye's major trading partners, such as the EU, might have an adverse impact on Türkiye's balance of trade and adversely affect Türkiye's economic growth.
+Diplomatic or political tensions between Türkiye and the EU (or any of its member states) or other countries might impact trade or demand for imports and exports.
+A decline in demand for imports into the EU or Türkiye's other trading partners might have a material adverse effect on Turkish exports and thus on Türkiye's economic growth and thereby result in an increase in Türkiye's current account deficit.
+To a lesser extent, Türkiye also exports to markets in Russia and the Middle East, and the continuing political and/or economic turmoil in certain of those markets might lead to a decline in demand for such imports, with a similar negative effect on Turkish economic growth and Türkiye's current account deficit.